Skip to content

 JSON Output

 When using --json, output is a JSON object with environment, steps, and workflows fields.
 The --steps-only and --workflows-only flags control which sections are included.
+Steps that are excluded by the active environment include "skipped": true.

 {